 TRC services include specialized sample processing for research specimens collected in clinical trials and a variety of pharmacologic, whole cell-based and molecular assays:

-- Drug Quantitation
+Drug Quantitation (free and total)

-Staff Scientist - Anthony Neuger, MS
+Anthony Neuger, MS

 Research Specialist - Samer Sansil, MS